Spitfire7777/crs2inf-converter/CONTRIBUTE.md

 ## Bugs and problems

 The same happens with bugs and problems, in that case you can write it down and explain your problem with the tool.

+_P.D.
+Again sorry for the shortness of this contribute file since I'm new with GitHub and open sourcing my code_